as of August 20, 2014 ($17,000 Buy It Now, OBO, Or Best Offer)

 Insouciance is the boat for the adventurous who want to visit distant, exotic islands or to sail around the world.
 She was rated number one as a bluewater voyaging sailboat, see rated #1 and by Ted Brewer Corbin-A Good Old Boat .

-The interior living space is huge, with ample headroom in the aft engine room, pilothouse, galley, salon, head compartment, and forward stateroom.
-When you descend from the cockpit, you do not enter a dark submarine.
-You enter a pilothouse which is well lighted and airy, much like the deck saloons in more modern boats.
-The flush deck provides enormous storage volume inside.
-Outside, the flush deck wide and long gives the appearance and convenience of a much larger sailboat.
+The interior living space is huge, with ample headroom (6' 2”) in the aft engine room, pilothouse, galley, salon, head compartment, and forward stateroom.
+The flush deck provides enormous storage volume below and, wide and long, gives the appearance and convenience of a much larger sailboat.

 Insouciance has been sailed from San Francisco to New Zealand, to Alaska, and to Costa Rica.
 I have the navigation charts to prove it and these charts are included with the boat.
 Corbins are a bluewater boat , strong, well built, and anxious to cross oceans.
 See my website at www.corbin39.com for more information.